"Enter the Gungeon" Character Guide

 She starts with a sawed-off shotgun.
 This gun is useful early on.
 It is nice to have an alternative gun to switch to.

-The biggest negative with her is that her starting pistol is not too great.
-It has a nice rate of fire and a fast reload time.
+The Convict's starting pistol has a nice rate of fire and a fast reload time.
 But it is inaccurate and does weak damage.
-I tend to rely on the sawed-off shotgun more on the early floors.
+I would not want to be stuck with only this gun for a whole game session.

 How to Play the Cultist